pechitook/subdivx/README.md

 This project depends upon the **unrar** and **unzip** tools to extract the subtitle from the downloaded file.
 On OS X, [Homebrew](http://brew.sh/) is your friend to install them.

 ### Installation
 You need to have [Composer](https://getcomposer.org/doc/00-intro.md), the PHP Package Manager, installed on your machine in order to use this tool.
+Once you have composer, you can install this package globally, so it can be accessed from any directory.
 ```bash
 $ composer global require "p4bloch/subdivx:1.*"
 ```